-- 1.1 These Regulations govern the awards of degrees of Master of Arts (MA), Master of Business Administration (MBA), Master of Clinical Education (MClinEd), Master of Laws (LLM), Master of Research (MRes), Master of Science (MSc), Master of Surgery (MS), Master in Teaching and Learning (MTL), the Postgraduate Diploma (PgDip), Postgraduate Diploma in Clinical Education (PgDipClinEd), the Postgraduate Certificate (PgCert) (including the Postgraduate Certificate in Education) and the Postgraduate Certificate in Clinical Education (PgCertClinEd). - 1.2 These Regulations apply to full-time and part-time postgraduate students.
-Where appropriate these regulations also apply to Visiting and Credit-Only students at postgraduate level. - 1.3 Once published, alterations to these Regulations may be made only with the approval of the Learning and Teaching Committee of the Senate. - 1.4 All reference to Instructions in these Regulations shall refer to the Common Masters Framework Instructions to Examiners.
+- 1.1 These Regulations govern the assessment, progression and awards for students studying on programmes leading to Postgraduate Certificates, Postgraduate Diplomas and Masters degrees. - 1.2 These Regulations govern all students who commence on taught FHEQ level 7 courses leading to Postgraduate Certificates, Postgraduate Diplomas and Masters degrees from the academic year 2016/17. - 1.3 These regulations govern the awards of: Master of Arts (MA), Master of Business Administration (MBA), Master of Clinical Education (MClinEd), Master of Fine Arts (MFA), Master of Laws (LLM), Master of Research (MRes), Master of Science (MSc), Master of Surgery (MS), the Postgraduate Diploma (PgDip), Postgraduate Diploma in Clinical Education (PgDipClinEd), the Postgraduate Certificate (PgCert), the Postgraduate Certificate in Education (PGCE)and the Postgraduate Certificate in Clinical Education (PgCertClinEd). - 1.4 These Regulations apply to full-time and part-time postgraduate students.
+Where appropriate these regulations also apply to Visiting and Credit-Only students at postgraduate level. - 1.5 Alterations to or concessions against these Regulations may be made only with the approval of the Learning and Teaching Committee of Senate, or by named persons with delegated powers to operate on behalf of the Committee.